patrick-kidger/mkposters/README.md

 ## Functionality

-Mkposters comes with a few extra pieces of functionality built in.
+MkPosters comes with a few extra pieces of functionality built in.

 #### Icons